9.3 Computing Exposure Times

 - Sky background, Bsky, in counts/pixel/second.

-- The detector background, Bdet, or dark rate in units of counts/second/pixel.
+- The detector background, Bdet, or dark rate in units of counts/s/pixel.

-- The readnoise, R, in counts of the CCD.
+- The readnoise, R, in counts.
+For the SBC, readnoise is zero.

-- Section 9.4 provides the information for determining the sky-plus-detector background.
+Section 9.4 provides the information for determining the sky-plus-detector background.
+For CCDs, one electron is equivalent to one count.

 9.3.1 Calculating Exposure Times for a Given Signal-to-Noise